-On-Reserve Lands deal with land registrations under a process outlined in the Líl̓wat Nation’s Land Law for registering traditional land holdings.
+On-Reserve Lands deals with land registrations under a process outlined in the Líl̓wat Nation’s Land Law for registering traditional land holdings.
 The Community Land Use Plan (CLUP), a framework for land use management, and the Land Management Board guide this department.
-On-Reserve Lands is working to reach the objective of registering all reserve land to complete the on-reserve parcel fabric and to implement community development initiatives outlined in the CLUP.

 Much of the Líl̓wat Nation reserve land is located in and around the community of Mt.
 Currie, approximately 160-km north of Vancouver, British Columbia.
 A secondary community site, Xet̓ólacw, which includes a school and health centre, has been developed a few kilometres away.
 Roll your cursor over the map above and click to see specific areas of the on-reserve lands map enlarged.

 On-Reserve Lands maps are available to purchase through Lands & Resources.
 Maximum custom map size is 132 cm x 86 cm (52” x 34”) with full-colour maps available in sizes up to 112 cm x 86 cm (48” x 34”).
 To order a map or receive a quote, please click here.